 In simple terms: If you start the month with $500 worth of items and sell $300 worth of stock, your ending inventory would be $200.

-Why do you need to calculate ending inventory?
+Why do you need the ending inventory calculation?

 Your ending inventory balance isn’t just a metric to keep an eye on at year end.
 It’s an inventory valuation method to consider throughout the year.
-Here’s why.
+Here are four reasons why.

 “While counting every product in the store seems tedious, it ensures the products on your shelves match what’s in your books.
 It also means getting eyes on inventory hiding in the corner of your backstore and discovering operational trends, such as receiving errors.”